Azure/Metro.AI.PowerShell/README.md

 ### Getting Started

-Metro-AI is designed for simplicity and speed.
+Metro.AI is designed for simplicity and speed.
 To quickly set it up, install the module directly from the PowerShell Gallery using:

 ```powershell
 Install-Module Metro.AI -Force